The new book from Sally Larkin Green

 You've spent years pouring yourself out.
 It's time to learn how to live from overflow.

 Every copy comes personally signed by Sally.
-Because this book was written for the woman who has spent so much time caring for everyone else, Sally wanted each copy to feel a little more personal, like a note from a friend who understands.
+Because this book was written for the woman who has spent so much time caring for everyone else, Sally wanted each copy to feel like a note from a friend who understands.

 Autographed paperback